-- Serve as the main point of contact with McKendree University for the teacher candidate and the cooperating teacher during the field experience.
-The university supervisor will be readily available for consultation with the cooperating teacher and the teacher candidate. - Review of weekly reflections.
-The university supervisor will regularly check submission and content of teacher candidate reflections in LiveText and use the reflection as a point of communication regarding successes, challenges, and progress in the classroom. - Review of lesson plans.
+- Serve as the main point of contact with McKendree University for the teacher candidate and the Cooperating Teacher during student teaching.
+The University Supervisor will provide contact information at the initial Meet and Greet meeting and will be readily available for consultation with the Cooperating Teacher and the teacher candidate. - Review of weekly reflections.
+The University Supervisor will regularly check submission and content of teacher candidate reflections in LiveText and use the reflection as a point of communication regarding successes, challenges, and progress in the classroom. - Review of lesson plans.
 The supervisor will review lesson plans submitted in LiveText in advance of a scheduled observation to verify proper planning and provide feedback to improve the instructional outcomes of the lesson. - Observation of instruction.
 The supervisor will observe the student teacher's delivery of lessons.
 Observations should involve as many different subject areas as possible.
-The supervisor will also discuss progress, areas of concern, the lesson observed, etc., with both the cooperating teacher and the teacher candidate, either jointly or individually, during each visit. - Assessment of performance.
+The supervisor will also discuss progress, areas of concern, the lesson observed, etc., with both the Cooperating Teacher and the teacher candidate, either jointly or individually, during each visit. - Assessment of performance.
 The supervisor is responsible for the prompt completion of all required assessments following each observation (lesson plan and performance) as well as dispositions assessments. - Assignment of the final grade for the field experience (where applicable) using McKendree University grade system.
 Grades will be assigned according to criteria in the field experience syllabus.